 Try out DDEV before you build your own

 DRUD developed DDEV to fill this need for a flexible yet managed development and hosting environment for a complete local-to-live solution, featuring seamless integration from dev-to-test-to-deploy.
-We see DDEV-Local as a tool that anyone on your team can use; you can choose to use it with our GUI for those not comfortable with the CLI.
-DDEV UI opens up DDEV for site builders and project managers to get in the game.
+DDEV-Local is a tool that anyone on your team can use; you can choose to use it as a CLI or GUI application to match your working style.
+DDEV UI levels the playing field for everyone to get in the game.

-DDEV gives you room to customize and adapt to your specific needs while taking the burden of learning and configuring Docker containers or maintaining a complex set of services off your hands.
+DDEV gives you room to customize and adapt it to your specific needs while taking off your hands the burden of learning and configuring Docker containers or maintaining a complex set of services.
 Plus, DDEV-Local integrates with DRUD’s hosting solution, DDEV-Live, so your project can easily be pushed to production with no hiccups or integration issues.
 You get all the perks of Docker containers, with none of the time spent maintaining the tool itself.

 If you’re ready to move away from maintaining custom tooling to working with a fully supported dev-to-deploy solution try DDEV today to save time.
-Our development and user communities are ready to welcome you and get your entire team started with configuration and services so you can improve your workflows and projects starting right now.
+The DDEV developer and user communities are ready to welcome you and get your entire team started with configuration and services so you can improve your workflows and projects starting right now.

 Photo by Clark Young on Unsplash